 Caption: Just being part of the team

-During the COVID outbreak, our team was under strain as we had to furlough one of our day time carers due to her still working in the community, then we had another blow to our team as one of Will’s night carers had the devastating news that her daughter may have a brain tumour and would need to step out of work for the foreseeable future.
+During the COVID outbreak, our team was under strain as we had to furlough one of our day time carers due to her still working in the community, then we had another blow to our team as one of James’ night carers had the devastating news that her daughter may have a brain tumour and would need to step out of work for the foreseeable future.

 “There's no I in the team” this saying is appropriate as the remaining team stepped up to take on the responsibilities of the two missing teams members picking up more shifts and putting their lives on hold.
 I too came to the rescue taking on a night shift per week to offer some stability to the team.
 I have to say night shifts and I do not mix well, I find them completely exhausting and draining.
-Also, this is not helped by the fact Will decides to make my shift as difficult as possible, I think this is because I have no idea what to do on a night shift, as I tend to do day shifts and make things up as I go along on nights, which he finds hilarious.
+Also, this is not helped by the fact James decides to make my shift as difficult as possible, I think this is because I have no idea what to do on a night shift, as I tend to do day shifts and make things up as I go along on nights, which he finds hilarious.
 He pulls out his tracheostomy at least 5 times per night, he makes all his machine beep and never goes to sleep!

 A couple of COVID scares later we are nearing the end of our COVID shielding.
 We don't know how we are going to fair when we come to go out into the big wide world, I'm sure we will all be fine once we get used to the new normal.